yukun-dong/how-to/[Document]-Add-single-sign-on-(Preview-feature).md

 > This feature is currently under active development.
 Report any issues to us [here](https://github.com/OfficeDev/TeamsFx/issues/new/choose).

 Microsoft Teams provides a mechanism by which an application can obtain the signed-in Teams user token to access Microsoft Graph (and other APIs).
-Teams Toolkit facilitates this interaction by abstracting some of the Azure Active Directory (AAD) flows and integrations behind some simple, high-level APIs.
+Teams Toolkit facilitates this interaction by abstracting some of the Azure Active Directory flows and integrations behind some simple, high level APIs.
 This enables you to add single sign-on (SSO) features easily to your Teams application.

 For a bot application, SSO manifests as an Adaptive Card which the user can interact with to invoke the AAD consent flow.